rpmik/Lua-Yawman-Control-Toliss-A346/README.md

 # Installation
 Note that the current script does not modify your axes.
 You'll need to set up your Yawman Arrow's axes as you like.

+_Hint:_ For Axes, Toliss Airbus aircraft require NORMAL speedbrakes axis and REVERSE reversers axis.

-Save _Toliss A346 Yawman Multipress.lua_ and/or _Toliss A21N Yawman Multipress.lua_ to /X-Plane 12/Resources/plugins/FlyWithLua/Scripts
+Save _Toliss A346 Yawman Multipress.lua_ to /X-Plane 12/Resources/plugins/FlyWithLua/Scripts

 Assignments closely matches Yawman's PMDG 777 mappings but there are notable differences.
 See Yawman's [discord](https://discord.gg/dcpTc5KP).